Rimini

-As of 31 December 2019, Rimini's urban area was home to 151,200 people, with approximately 325,000 living in the eponymous province, making it the twenty-eighth largest city in Italy.
-The city is located near the independent republic of San Marino and the Misano race track.
+As of 2025, Rimini has 150,630 inhabitants, with 340,665 living in the eponymous province, making it the twenty-eighth largest city in Italy.

 History

 Ancient history

 The area was inhabited by Etruscans until the arrival of the Celts, who held it from the 6th century BC until their defeat by the Umbri in 283 BC.
 In 268 BC at the mouth of the Ariminus (now called the Marecchia), the Roman Republic founded the colonia of Ariminum.

-Ariminum was seen as a bastion against invaders from Celts and also as a springboard for conquering the Padana plain.
+Ariminum was seen as a bastion against Celtic invaders and also as a springboard for conquering the Padana plain.
 The city was involved in the civil wars of the first century, aligned with the popular party and its leaders, first Gaius Marius, and then Julius Caesar.
 After crossing the Rubicon, the latter made his legendary appeal to the legions in the Forum of Rimini.

 As the terminus of the Via Flaminia, which ended in the town at the surviving prestigious Arch of Augustus (erected 27 BC), Rimini was a road junction connecting central and northern Italy by the Via Aemilia that led to Piacenza and the Via Popilia that extended northwards; it also opened up trade by sea and river.

 Remains of the amphitheatre that could seat 12,000 people, and a five-arched bridge of Istrian stone completed by Tiberius (21 AD), are still visible.
 Later Galla Placidia built the church of Santo Stefano.

 The evidence that Rimini is of Roman origins is illustrated by the city being divided by two main streets, the Cardo and the Decumanus.

 The end of Roman rule was marked by destruction caused by invasions and wars, but also by the establishment of the palaces of the Imperial officers and the first churches, the symbol of the spread of Christianity that held the important Council of Ariminum in the city in 359.